tsrahul1996/TechnicalProject-II-L00163516/README.md

 numerical instability problems.
 The re-scaled view log is generated and set as a label column which in turn is used for prediction.
 The resulting pandas data-frame is used for data analytics.

+## Training and Modelling

 In the Modelling phase, the panda’s data frame is split into train and test data-frame using train test split method in the sklearn library.
 Principal component analysis (PCA) is implemented to reduce the dimension of data-frame